Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation: Method

-In this mechanism, the positive samples for one modality in each batch consist of the same semantic representation in another, referring to the same object in the same video frame.
-The negative samples encompass not only the expressions from another modality of different video frames but also different semantic representations referring to the same object in the same video frame.
-To correctly discriminate between positive and negative samples, the model needs to enhance its feature extraction capability and attentively focus on the specific descriptive words conveyed in the expressions.

 During the batch mentioned above, the number of samples for one modality of expression is denoted as $N$.
-First, we project the audio features $\mathcal{F}_{a,i}$ from the audio encoder and the text features $\mathcal{F}_{t,i}, i\in\{1,2,\dots,N\}$ from the text encoder into a multi-modal embedding space using a linear mapping layer, denoted as follows:
+First, we project audio features $\mathcal{F}_{a}$ and text features $\mathcal{F}_{t}$ into a multi-modal embedding space using a linear mapping layer, denoted as follows: